 Although significantly influencing postsecondary school outcomes, high school education remains challenging to obtain for many disabled students.
 Then it is vital to know how chrono-curricula operates about disability.
 This qualitative study on the impact of school time on high school education examines the experiences of eight purposefully sampled US undergraduate disabled students.
 Their accounts reveal that conflicts between the school calendar and their disability caused a hidden curriculum of time that interfered with their quest to achieve postsecondary education outcomes.
 Therefore, addressing the hidden curriculum of time within the school time frame is essential in realizing the genuine inclusion of disabled students.

-The purpose of this constructivist grounded theory study was to explore how counsellors perceive their preparedness to counsel refugee clients and how they conceptualise multicultural competence when doing so.
-Although the findings point to the complexity and challenges involved when counselling refugees, all participants emphasised the ethical imperative to do so.
-Therefore, counsellors are able and obligated to contribute to the health and wellness of refugees through providing integrated and holistic approaches.
+The purpose of this constructivist grounded theory study was to explore how counselors perceive their preparedness to counsel refugee clients and how they conceptualise multicultural competence when doing so.
+Although the findings point to the complexity and challenges involved when counseling refugees, all participants emphasised the ethical imperative to do so.
+Therefore, counselors are able and obligated to contribute to the health and wellness of refugees through providing integrated and holistic approaches.

 Women’s Lives Matter—The Critical Need for Women to Prioritize Optimal Physical Activity to Reduce COVID-19 Illness Risk and Severity